2015-2016 Faculty Mentoring Program

-We are pleased to announce a new, campus-wide faculty mentoring program.
+We are pleased to present a campus-wide faculty mentoring program.
 Our goal is to assist junior faculty in developing their research, teaching and professional skills.
-The pilot program began in January 2009, and ends in December 2009.
+The program begins each year in October, and ends in May of the following year.

 The mission of the Faculty Mentoring Program is to provide a system of support for faculty to help them develop professionally and personally.
 This program will contribute to improving recruitment and retention of faculty and enhancing the academic climate at The University of Texas at Dallas.
-The program offers mentored guidance on research, teaching and service, facilitated networking opportunities and sharing of best practices, and provides outlets for psycho-social support.
-This program is based on principles of mutual trust, respect, cooperation and inclusion.
+The program offers mentored guidance on research, teaching and service, facilitated networking opportunities and sharing of best practices.
+This program is based on principles of mutual trust, respect, cooperation, and inclusion.

-The program will also offer workshops (and implementation sessions) for junior faculty addressing publication, grants, teaching, networking, writing skills, getting tenure, work-life balance and having difficult conversations.
-The Overview of Program link describes the workshops in greater detail.
+The program also offers workshops (and implementation sessions) for junior faculty that address publication, grants, teaching, networking, writing skills, obtaining tenure, work-life balance, and having difficult conversations.

-Further details regarding the program can be obtained from Rachel Croson, Chair of the Committee on Faculty Mentoring (firstname.lastname@example.org; 972-883-6016), or from your school's representative to the Committee on Faculty Mentoring.
+Further details regarding the program can be obtained from Homer Montgomery, Chair of the Committee on Faculty Mentoring, or from your school's representative to the Committee on Faculty Mentoring.